Majjhima Nikāya 138

 Tassa na viññāṇavipariṇāmānuparivattajā paritassanā dhammasamuppādā cittaṁ pariyādāya tiṭṭhanti.

-Anxieties—born of latching on to the perishing of consciousness and originating in accordance with natural principles—don’t occupy their mind.
+Anxieties—born of latching on to the perishing of consciousness and originating in accordance with natural principles—don’t occupy the mind.

 Cetaso pariyādānā na cevuttāsavā hoti na ca vighātavā na ca apekkhavā, anupādāya ca na paritassati.

-So they don’t become frightened, worried, concerned, or anxious because of grasping.
+So it does not become frightened, worried, concerned, or anxious because of grasping.

 Evaṁ kho, āvuso, anupādā aparitassanā hoti.

-That’s how they are not anxious because of grasping.
+That’s how it is not anxious because of grasping.

 Yaṁ kho no, āvuso, bhagavā saṅkhittena uddesaṁ uddisitvā vitthārena atthaṁ avibhajitvā uṭṭhāyāsanā vihāraṁ paviṭṭho:

-The Buddha gave this brief passage for recitation, then entered his dwelling without explaining the meaning in detail:
+The Buddha gave this brief summary recital, then entered his dwelling without explaining the meaning in detail:

 ‘tathā tathā, bhikkhave, bhikkhu upaparikkheyya yathā yathā upaparikkhato bahiddhā cassa viññāṇaṁ avikkhittaṁ avisaṭaṁ, ajjhattaṁ asaṇṭhitaṁ anupādāya na paritasseyya.

-‘A mendicant should examine in any such a way that their consciousness is neither scattered and diffused externally nor stuck internally, and they are not anxious because of grasping.
+‘A mendicant should thoroughly examine such that for the examiner, if consciousness were not scattered and diffused externally, nor stuck internally, it would not be anxious because of grasping.

 Bahiddhā, bhikkhave, viññāṇe avikkhitte avisaṭe sati ajjhattaṁ asaṇṭhite anupādāya aparitassato āyatiṁ jātijarāmaraṇadukkhasamudayasambhavo na hotī’ti.

-When this is the case and they are no longer anxious, there is for them no coming to be of the origin of suffering—of rebirth, old age, and death in the future.’
+When this is the case, there is no coming to be of the origin of suffering—of rebirth, old age, and death in the future.’

 Imassa kho ahaṁ, āvuso, bhagavatā saṅkhittena uddesassa uddiṭṭhassa vitthārena atthaṁ avibhattassa evaṁ vitthārena atthaṁ ājānāmi.

-And this is how I understand the detailed meaning of this passage for recitation.
+And this is how I understand the detailed meaning of this summary recital.

 Ākaṅkhamānā ca pana tumhe āyasmanto bhagavantaṁyeva upasaṅkamitvā etamatthaṁ paṭipuccheyyātha;